amirrezafateh/amirrezafateh.github.io/_pages/about.md

 <div style="text-align: justify;">
 Welcome to my academic homepage!

-I am a Ph.D. candidate in Artificial Intelligence and Robotics at the <b>Iran University of Science and Technology (IUST)</b>, working under the supervision of Dr. Mohammadreza Mohammadi and Dr. Mohammadreza Jahed Motlagh.
+I am a Ph.D. candidate in Artificial Intelligence and Robotics at the Iran University of Science and Technology (IUST).

-My research lies at the intersection of <b>Computer Vision</b> and <b>Medical Imaging</b>, with a specific focus on making deep learning models more efficient and adaptable in real-world scenarios.
+My research lies at the intersection of Computer Vision and Medical Imaging, with a specific focus on making deep learning models more efficient and adaptable in real-world scenarios.
 I am particularly interested in developing lightweight adapters, prompt engineering strategies for foundation models (such as the Segment Anything Model - SAM), and advancing few-shot semantic segmentation techniques for clinical and remote sensing applications.

-Currently, I am finalizing my doctoral dissertation and actively seeking <b>post-doctoral opportunities</b> to continue my research in vision-based AI.
 </div>

 ## 🏆 Honors & Awards